SlithyMatt/rocket88/README.md

 The B and C registers can also be addressed in the same manner as the A register.

 #### 16-bit Register
 Certain special instructions deal with the value in the BC, DD and EE registers.
 They only require an implicit opcode, but the assembly mnemonics will use the two-letter register name as an operand.
+This is not one of the 8 addressing modes that can be encoded within the opcode.

 #### Immediate (4)
 Immediate addressing will have a single byte as the operand value inline with the code, rather than fetching it from a register or elsewhere in memory.
 This will require an additional single byte in the code after the opcode, so all instructions using this mode will need to advance the PC by two bytes instead of just one.